“What was that Sherlock Holmes principle? ‘Once you have discounted the impossible, then whatever remains, however improbable, must be the truth.’”

 Sequel to Ancillary Justice, which won all of last year's awards.
 A lot of the discussion of the books has focused on the pronouns, mostly meaning the way the author uses the word “she.”
 This book makes it more obvious that the word “I,” when the main character uses it, is the complicated part.

 I read The Wonderful Wizard of Oz as a kid, but I never got around to reading the whole series.
-Alice has now read all of the Baum books, though, so naturally she wants me to read them all too.
+Al has now read all of the Baum books, though, and naturally wants me to read them all too.

 The climax of this book is of course the Battle of Jutland, the only major naval battle of the war, and, as far as I can tell, the first and last time when two fleets of dreadnoughts ever fought.
 The Battle of Jutland takes up five chapters and 131 pages, almost a book within a book.
 As climaxes go, though, it's a rather anticlimactic one.
 In a battle with more than 250 ships the British lost 14 and the Germans 11, in both cases mostly light cruisers and destroyers.
 None of the 28 British or 16 German dreadnoughts were sunk.
 Germany initially billed the battle as a German victory, since after all they sank more ships than they lost, but it was really more of a draw that left the situation unchanged — which meant that in the grand scheme of things it was a British victory.
 Britain still controlled the North Sea, the blockade of Germany still continued, and, except for U-boats, the German navy mainly stayed in port.